fduran/sadservers/README.md

 ### Other Infrastructure & Services

 Without a lot of detail, there's quite a bit of auxiliary services needed to run a public service in a decent "production-ready" state.
-This includes notification services (AWS SES for email for example), logging service, external uptime monitoring service, scheduled backups, error logging (like [Sentry](https://sentry.io/)), infrastructure as code (Hashicorop [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/)).
+This includes notification services (AWS SES for email for example), logging service, external uptime monitoring service, scheduled backups, error logging (like [Sentry](https://sentry.io/)), infrastructure as code (Hashicorp [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/)).

 ## Site Priorities